 Laurie Mallet House

-The Laurie Mallet residence was designed for the president of a prominent fashion company and her family in the Greenwich Village section of New York City.
-This project called for the renovation and expansion of an 1820's, three-story, Greek revival house, protected by New York City landmarks preservation regulations.
-To increase the interior space, an area under the back yard was excavated and the garden and patio are elevated to form the roof of this addition.
-The interior is based on a layering of narrative ideas drawn from the history of the building, artifacts found inside during renovation, and the personal biography of the owner.
-In order to add a metaphysical dimension to the living spaces, a series of monochrome architectural fragments – mantels, bookcases, doors, windows, and furniture - are partially buried in the walls.
-As these objects emerge from the vertical surfaces at various levels of exposure, they create the impression of ghosted memories that have been left behind by generations of inhabitants.
+Designed for the president of a prominent fashion company and her family in Greenwich Village, this project called for the preservation and renovation of an 1820's Greek revival house.
+In order to increase space for children’s bedrooms, an area under the back yard is excavated, so that both garden and patio are raised to form a roof over this addition.
+The interior is based on a layering of narrative ideas, drawn from the history of the building, existing artifacts found inside and the personal biography of the owner.
+To add a metaphysical dimension, a series of ghost-like architectural and household artifacts are partially buried in the walls at various degrees of exposure.
+The scale, purpose and psychological associations within different rooms determined the choice and positioning of these surreal elements.